 And here is after the sharpie ink is dry and I pulled the rubber bands off.

 I have two daughters that LOVE glitter.
 (And they have a mom that is just fine adding glitter to appropriate projects!
 Scared of using glitter with your kids?
 Read this post on how to contain the mess when using glitter!)

 If you want to add some bling to your eggs, then get some glitter glue and squirt some on top of the egg.
 Then use a paint brush and spread it around top half of the egg – leave it in the egg carton while the top half dries.
-When the top half dries (give it a few hours), flip the egg over and then add glitter glue to the second half.
+For best results, When the top half dries (give it a few hours), flip the egg over and then add glitter glue to the second half.
+You can also do this with a glitter color nail polish (but the glitter glue doesn’t have such a potent smell.)
 This way you should always have a dry spot where the egg can touch the carton and not get it stuck in the carton while the glue dries.

 I used two different colors of glitter glue – pink glitter and silver glitter.
 I personally like the silver glitter glue better because it was more visible and sparkly.

 When all of these eggs are put together, the bright colors covered in glitter look like an amazing springtime celebration decor piece!
 These are unique decorated eggs that aren’t the typical vinegar-dyed dipped eggs that give you just one solid color.
 These are a lot more fun – and actually less messy than the traditional dipped eggs!

 I love the random shapes that the rubber bands create, along with the contrasting color – and makes a unique and fun idea to get vibrant color when Easter egg decorating!
 If you do decide to do this on faux eggs, you’ll have colorful and sparkly eggs to use year after year for an Easter party decoration, or for Easter baskets, or in an Easter egg hunt the whole family would enjoy!